bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 ## Installing dependencies

 Installing your dependencies with Xamarin apps is taken care of by a dedicated Step: `NuGet restore`.
-This Step is part of every automatically created workflow for Xamarin apps and it has one required input: the path to the Xamarin solution file which is stored as an Environment Variable when you add the app.
+This Step is part of every automatically created [workflow](/getting-started/getting-started-workflows/) for Xamarin apps and it has one required input: the path to the Xamarin solution file which is stored as an Environment Variable when you add the app.

+1. Enter the Workflow Editor of your app, and click the `Workflows` tab.

 ## Testing Xamarin apps

 You can run **unit tests** and **UI tests** on Bitrise, both with Android and iOS projects.
+It is very easy to configure and you can use all the testing frameworks available on the Microsoft App Center.

+### Unit testing

+Unit tests of Xamarin apps can be run with the `NUnit Runner` Step.
+The Step runs NUnit 2.x and NUnit 3.0 or higher tests with the NUnit Console Runner (_nunit3-console.exe_).

+1. Enter the Workflow Editor of your app, and click the `Workflows` tab.
+2. Add the `NUnit runner` Step to your workflow.

+   This Step should be after the `NuGet restore` Step: you will want to install all your dependencies before running tests on your app.
+3. Fill in the required input variables.
+By default, all the inputs are [Environment Variables](/getting-started/getting-started-steps/#environment-variables-as-step-inputs).
+Click on the `Env Vars` tab in the Workflow Editor to change the value of the Environment Variable.
+   * **Path to Xamarin Solution**: the location of your Xamarin solution file.
+   * **Xamarin project configuration**: the solution configuration, set up in Visual Studio, that you wish to run on Bitrise.
+   * **Xamarin platform**: the target platform of your solution configuration.

+{% include message_box.html type="note" title="Debug inputs" content="In the Debug input group, you can configure the Step further: set the building tool, set additional flags for the NUnit Console Runner, and configure whether you want to build your test projects before running test."%}